acl-org/acl-2023/_pages/faq.md

 ---

+**Q**: Does submitting to a leaderboard violate anonymity?
+Can I link to the leaderboard?
+{: .question}

+**A**: It depends on how you name your leaderboard entry and what information the leaderboard makes public.
+If your leaderboard shows your institution, e-mail, or real-life name, then pointing to the leaderboard would violate anonymity (you can still report the score in the paper, though).
+If the leaderboard just has the name of the model (which is independent of your institution), then there is no problem.

+However, model names should be "new"; if you previously published the model FizzBuzz, the leaderboard entry should not be FizzBuzz 2.0.
+{: .answer}

+---

 **Q**: My paper is no longer under review at ARR but I plan to commit it to this conference, can I post it to ArXiv?
 {: .question}